🔥 8 Heads Up for New Admins 🔥

-Localist’s Trending algorithm takes the guesswork out of figuring out which Events are the most popular and interesting.
-There are multiple factors that influence the Trending algorithm like page clicks, time spent on an Event page, and user attendance, just to name a few.
+Localist’s Trending algorithm takes the guesswork out of figuring out which events are the most popular and interesting.
+There are multiple factors that influence the Trending algorithm like page clicks, time spent on an Event Details Page, and user attendance, just to name a few.
 Most people, including your Users, will expect to see content in a trending list since many websites/apps (Facebook, Instagram, Twitter, etc) sort by relevance.

 5. Duplicate Warnings (for Admins)

-When you enter the Event Name (in the Admin Submission Form), Localist will display past or future Events that possibly match that Event’s title.
-Localist uses a substring match, which looks for 3 or more of the same letters in a row in the title.
-This is what prompts the warning below the Event Name field.
-Hence, the warning ensures that you won’t accidentally add duplicate Events to your calendar, which ultimately saves you time.
+When you enter the Event Name (in the Admin Submission Form), Localist will display past or future events that possibly match that title.
+This warning ensures that you won’t accidentally add duplicate events to your calendar, which ultimately saves you time.

 7. Photo Fallback Chain

 Don’t have a unique photo?
 Don’t fret, Localist has you covered with the Photo Fallback Chain.
 Localist will display one of five photo types (Group/Department, Event Type, Place, Event/Place Fallback photo, or a Gray Star) if an Admin or User doesn’t upload an image with their event.
 So, if you forget to add an image to an event, the Photo Fallback Chain will save you time by selecting a photo for you.

 Register is an internal tool for managing tickets with your Localist events.
 Rest easy knowing that your Users can make secure purchases without leaving your calendar.
 In addition, Admins must add a Stripe payout account directly into Localist, which keeps your event registration and proceeds centralized in one place.
 However, if you don’t set up a payout account then you will only be able to add free tickets to your events.